Queensland Public Service Salary Scales 2025–2026

 • Awards set minimum conditions; agreements often provide higher rates

-See how QLD salaries compare with other Australian jurisdictions:
+See how QLD salaries compare with other Australian public service jurisdictions: